-The Partnership has consistently applied the same accounting policies in these consolidated financial statements as compared to its 2022 annual audited consolidated financial statements.
+The Partnership has consistently applied the same accounting policies in these consolidated financial statements as compared to its 2022 annual audited consolidated financial statements, except those adopted as of January 1, 2023.

 Certain of the material accounting policies adopted to prepare these consolidated financial statements are set out below.
 The consolidated financial statements reflect the financial position and financial performance of the Partnership and do not include all the assets, liabilities, revenues and expenses of AltaLink Investments, L.P. or AltaLink Management Ltd.